h2dcc/h2dcc.github.io/content/post/2024-06-05-Joplin-Publish-to-Hexo-Blog/index.en.md

 <br>
 For example, I found the Yet-The-Books theme according to my preferences, which meets my requirements.
 Then click the link to enter the theme's repository on Github and fork it to your own repository.

+> Note: Steps 2-4 below are suggested actions.
+However, if you do not wish to use Git, you can directly click on "CODE - Download ZIP" on the theme's Github page to download the theme files.
+Then, extract and copy them to the folder `C:\Users\YourUsername\AppData\Local\joplin-publisher\YourUsername\YourRepositoryName-nodejs\Data\themes` (The actual folder may vary depending on your Joplin installation directory.
+It is recommended to search for `joplin-publisher` in the Windows File Explorer to confirm the correct location).
+Afterward, proceed with steps 5-6 as instructed.

 2. **Clone the Hexo Repository to Your Local Machine**